Top 13 Deep Learning Interview Questions (Updated for 2024)

 Nevertheless, it serves as a foothold within current technologies, powering many tools we take for granted—matching algorithms in dating apps, predictive models in Youtube and TikTok’s For You page, and pricing algorithms in Uber’s surge pricing calculations are only a few examples of AI’s dominance in the current market.

 It is not surprising that the demand for deep learning–related jobs has spiked over the years as these models improve company profits and customer retention.
-This article will help you prepare for your next deep-learning job interview, covering the basics and beyond.
+This article will help you prepare for your next interview by covering the top 19 commonly asked deep-learning interview questions, covering the basics and beyond.

 What Is Deep Learning and How Does It Work?